Eric Bischoff: Personal life

 Bischoff currently resides in Cody, Wyoming with his wife, Loree (married since 1984).
 Bischoff has previously lived in Scottsdale, Arizona; Stamford, Connecticut; and Los Angeles, California.
 He has two children: son Garett (born April 20, 1984); and daughter Montanna (born November 7, 1985).
 Garett, under the ring name Jackson James, made his debut for TNA Wrestling on November 7, 2010, as a referee at Turning Point, before later becoming a wrestler under his real name.

 On May 5, 2011, Eric Bischoff announced that he was starting a brewing company in Cody, Wyoming.
 Their first beverage, called Buffalo Bill Cody Beer, featured the tag line "The Spirit of the Wild West".

 On July 27, 2016, Bischoff premiered his first podcast show, Bischoff on Wrestling, on MLW Radio.
 After October 17, 2017, he quit the show due to being shortchanged on money.
 In April 2018, Bischoff returned to podcasting with 83 Weeks with Eric Bischoff alongside co-host, Conrad Thompson.

-Bischoff helped launch Real American Freestyle on April 30, 2025, and currently serves as their chief media officer.
+Bischoff helped launch Real American Freestyle (RAF) on April 30, 2025, and currently serves as their chief media officer.

 Bischoff is a longtime fan of Vermont-based jamband Phish and collects live recordings of their concerts.